Tyrrrz/Tyrrrz.me/src/data/blog-posts/creative-use-of-extension-methods/Post.md

 It works just fine, but a few weeks later you come back to it with a new requirement -- classes implementing `IExportService`, on top of exporting to a file, should now also be able to write to memory.

-In order to satisfy that requirement, you need to add a new method to the contract:
+So in order to satisfy that requirement, you add a new method to the contract:

 ```csharp
 public interface IExportService